causiq/logary/README.md

 ]
 ```

 Then the `Debug` level will "win" and show log output.
-More general, a `Rule`
+More generally, a `Rule`
 looks like this:

 ```fsharp